Smartertime/SmarterTimeLinux/README.md

 Whenever the app crashes, a log file is automatically filled and sent.
 You may disable this behavior by running Smartertime and unchecking the option in `Help > Send Crash Reports`.

-Crash logs are also stored in `/tmp/smartertime_crashlogs/`.
+Crash logs are also stored locally in `/tmp/smartertime_crashlogs/`.